eventide-project/docs/user-guide/retrieving/batch.md

 ```

 ::: warning
 Note that value of the `correlation` argument must be a category and not a full stream name.
-An error will be raised if the value is set to a stream name.
+An `MessageStore::Postgres::Get::Category::Correlation::Error` error will be raised if the value is set to a stream name.
 :::

 For more details on pub/sub using the correlation stream, see the [pub/sub topic in the consumers user guide](../consumers.html#correlation-and-pub-sub).